Concrete Slab Leak Repair

 - They also don’t typically cover the cost of repairing the pipes themselves–only the slab damage.

-Concrete slab leak repair really depends on the extent of the pipe damage, but it doesn’t necessarily mean we have to dig up your slab to replace all the pipes!
-D & F Plumbing can provide a variety of cutting-edge plumbing techniques to fix your leak, including a method of re-lining your pipe without making a single hole in your slab.
-If you get a slab leak looked at right away before it gets any bigger, we might be able to save you time and money!
+Concrete slab leak repair really depends on the extent of the pipe damage, but it doesn’t necessarily mean all of your concrete slab needs to be dug up and destroyed.
+You can take advantage of different cutting-edge plumbing techniques we offer–one of which can re-line your pipe without making a single hole in your slab.
+If you suffer a slab leak, have it looked at right away before it gets any bigger, so we can help you save time and money.

 Experts in Concrete Slab Leak Repair